emberjs/website/source/blog/2017-04-05-emberconf-2017-state-of-the-union.md

 Due to the drop-in nature of the Glimmer upgrade, we knew we couldn't regress on Ember's world-class update performance, even as we worked to improve initial render performance.
 This required us to find an architecture that would strike the optimal balance between the two.

-If you're interested in more of the details, and in particular why the Glimmer VM maintains better performance by default compared to Virtual DOM libraries as your UI scales, I highly recommend Yehuda's blog post explaining the design decisions that helped us hit our performance targets.
+If you're interested in more of the details, and in particular how the Glimmer VM maintains better performance by default compared to Virtual DOM libraries as your UI scales, I highly recommend [Yehuda's blog post explaining the design decisions that helped us hit our performance targets](http://yehudakatz.com/2017/04/05/the-glimmer-vm-boots-fast-and-stays-fast/).

 All of this is to say, Glimmer offers a novel approach to rendering component-based web UIs.
 It's great that Ember users get to take advantage of it.
 But what about everyone else?